Chr15w1986/Chr15w1986/README.md

 I have recently received a pass with Merit in Full Stack Software Development with CodeInstute!
 </h3>

-I love the entire process of developing creative and responisve websites.
+I love the entire process of developing creative and responsive websites.
 I love learning new programming languages and refining the ones I already know.
 I enjoy new challenges, trying to create something from scratch, the challenge of finding issues or errors and correcting them.

 ***